-Lisas' artworks for the table often refer to traditional porcelain or restaurant whitewares, but with softer forms inspired by the playful and abundant qualities of Mexican earthenware.
-She invented her own production process after studying clay mold fragments in antiquated factories and museums.
-After forming pieces in molds, on the wheel, or both, she finishes with stamps, slips, sprigs and multihued glazes.
-Though Lisa Orr’s colors can evoke a healthy garden in bloom, it is the strength of her form that sets her work apart:
+My artworks for the table refer to traditional porcelain or restaurant whitewares, but with softer forms inspired by the playful and abundant qualities of Mexican earthenware.
+I invented my own production process after studying clay mold fragments in antiquated factories and museums.
+After forming pieces in molds, on the wheel, or both, I finish with gestural animals, stamps, slips, sprigs and multihued glazes.

 To some, my jeweltone glaze colors evoke a healthy garden in bloom or an underwater seascape.
 My colors, textures and strength of my forms set my work apart; my forms are muscular and strong but also fluid.
 I engage both ends of the spectrum, from the dynamic and substantive to the detailed and dreamy—I celebrate tiny surprises in my work.
 My colorful, shapely earthenware looks best holding a freshly prepared meal on the table.

 I am a professional potter and have been a student of ceramics for almost 40 years.
 After completing my MFA in 1992 at the New York State College of Ceramics at Alfred University, I received a Fulbright and an MAAA/NEA grant to continue my studies.
 My work is shown in numerous public and private collections including the Fine Arts Museum of San Francisco, and the permanent collection of WOCEF in Korea.
 I currently teach, lecture and show nationally and internationally.